With a reputation for capital markets prowess

 around 350 attorneys, Cahill focuses on a pool of practice areas

-ranging from bankruptcy and restructuring to crisis advisory and
+ranging from corporate finance to crisis advisory and

 Cahill was founded in 1919, and from the